Council responds to Storm Dennis

 Our communities also responded well and its good to see that they were prepared for the storm to hit that really helps us.

-People should also be aware of any potential flooding risk, by signing up for alerts with the Flood warnings for England.
+People should also be aware of any potential flooding risk, by signing up for alerts with the GOV.UK: Check for flooding in England.

-To report a fallen tree or any other highways issues, please use our My Wiltshire online reporting service.
+To report a fallen tree or any other highways issues, please use our My Wilts online reporting service.